Your First 30 Days in Berlin: Why a Furnished Apartment Is Step One

 How to Find the Right Furnished Apartment in Berlin

 View the apartment or review it digitally.
 Many listings offer in-person viewings.
 If you are still abroad, high-resolution photos, detailed floor plans, and comprehensive descriptions are available for every listing.
 Many landlords also offer video calls or virtual tours.
-Good photos combined with a brief call are sufficient for a well-informed decision in most cases.

 What Documents Do You Need to Rent a Furnished Apartment in Berlin?

-The Legal Framework – What You Need to Know
+The Legal Framework: What You Need to Know

 Why FARAWAYHOME?
 Seven Reasons Tenants Choose Us

 2. Zero tenant fees.
 You pay no commission, no service charge, no booking fee.
-The rent you see is the rent you pay – all-inclusive.
+The rent you see is the rent you pay, all-inclusive.

 3. All-inclusive rent.
 Electricity, heating, water, internet, and TV licence are included in the monthly price.
 No Nebenkosten surprises, no separate contracts, no annual utility settlements.

 4. Anmeldung guaranteed.
-All professional landlords on FARAWAYHOME provide the Wohnungsgeberbestätigung you need to register your address – the essential first step for any official process in Germany.
+All professional landlords on FARAWAYHOME provide the Wohnungsgeberbestätigung you need to register your address, the essential first step for any official process in Germany.

 5. No SCHUFA required for most listings.
 We work with landlords experienced with international tenants who accept alternative documentation.
-Your lack of a German credit history is not a barrier.

 6. Trusted since 2012.
 Over twelve years of experience in the Berlin furnished rental market.
-We have navigated every market cycle, every regulatory change, and every type of tenant situation.

 Furnished Apartments in Other German Cities & London